AVSystem/developer-zone/docs/index.md

 # Welcome

 Welcome to the DevZone of AVSystem!

-In the DevZone your will find all documentation related to our scalable LwM2M server called **Coiote IoT Device Management**, as well as to get started with our LwM2M client: **Anjay**.
+In the DevZone your will find all documentation related to our scalable LwM2M server **Coiote IoT Device Management**, as well as our LwM2M client **Anjay**.

 ## Quick Start Guide